networkfusion/MBN-TinyCLR/DriversStatus.md

 # **Drivers status**

-2020 July, 17 : This list is up-to-date as of RC1 of TinyCLR 2.0
+2020 August, 12 : This list is up-to-date as of RC2 of TinyCLR 2.0

 * **Status**
   * :heavy_check_mark: : driver is working as expected.